Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Okay.

-So if you want to date again, you have to figure out how you became so susceptible susceptible to the obvious sin of lust.
+So if you want to date again, you have to figure out how you became so susceptible to the obvious sin of lust.

 And so you fell prey to the sin of lust.

-Until you know why you fell prey to the sin of lust, you are going to be paralyzed from dating.
+Until you know why you fell prey to the sin of lust, you are going to be paralyzed from dating because who's to say it isn't going to happen again, right?

-If your mother and your father said this is not a good idea, and you didn't listen to them when they were right, that's another sin, which is not listening to your mother and your father.
+If your mother and your father said this is not a good idea and you didn't listen to them when they were right, that's another sin, which is not listening to your mother and your father.

 So there's sort of two commandments that you've broken so far.

-Of course, there's no commandment called clarity.
+Of course, there's no commandment or clarity.

 Otherwise, we'd put you in jail forever.